What is Communication Process?

 To make communication effective, following some series of steps is necessary.
 Communication becomes effective when the message sent is understood by the receiver exactly as the sender has expected.

-Steps in the Communication Process
+Steps in Communication Process

 Communication is a continuous process that links two parties i.e. sender and receiver.
-The steps of the communication process also called elements which are mainly of seven, which are mentioned below:
+The steps of the communication process also called elements are mainly of seven, which are mentioned below:

 The sender initiates the communication.
 He creates the message and encodes it in such a way it will be better understood by the receiving parties.

 In an organizational setting, the sender may be the manager who has the responsibility to communicate with his employees.
 Or, the sender may be any person in the organization.
-In such a setting, the sender does not necessarily has to create a message himself/herself it may be already provided by the organization.
+In such a setting, the sender does not necessarily have to create a message himself/herself it may be already provided by the organization.